Inklingo

 verbA1general

-Use 'caer' when something or someone falls unintentionally, often due to gravity or loss of balance.
+Use 'caer' when something or someone falls unintentionally, like tripping or an object falling from a height.

 A small, round blue cartoon character is tumbling rapidly downwards through the air against a simple background, illustrating physical descent.